aladdin731/next.js-basic/README.md

   const posts = await res.json()

   // By returning { props: { posts } }, the Blog component
   // will receive `posts` as a prop at build time return {
-    props: {
+    props: { // 这就是component里的props
       posts,
     },
+    // Next.js will attempt to re-generate the page:
+    // - When a request comes in
+    // - At most once every second
+    revalidate: 1, // In seconds
   }
 }

 export default Blog
 ```
 To fetch this data on pre-render, Next.js allows you to export an async function called getStaticProps from the same file.
 This function gets called at build time and lets you pass fetched data to the page's props on pre-render.

+you can write code such as direct database queries without them being sent to browsers.
+You should not fetch an API route from getStaticProps — instead, you can write the server-side code directly in getStaticProps.

+getStaticProps can only be exported from a page.
+You can’t export it from non-page files.

 getStaticPaths(usually in addition to getStaticProps)
 ```